spcourse/monopoly_dict/counting_visits/content.md

 To prevent this code from affecting your earlier tests, do this step in a separate file named `monopoly_visits.py`.
 Copy your `simulate_monopoly()` function into the new file, along with any helper functions that it directly calls. _You don’t need to copy everything — only the pieces required to make this function run on its own._

 Inside this function, add a dictionary that will serve as a histogram of visits.
 Each time a player lands on a tile, update this dictionary so the position is counted.
 At the end of the game, the dictionary should map every visited position to the number of times it was landed on.
-Remember that _start_ (position 0) should also be included whenever a player passes or lands on it!
+Remember that _start_ (position 0) should also be included whenever a player lands on it!

 When you are confident the counting works, explore the results: